Parks | People counting in parks

 Connectivity4G / Wi-Fi / API / MQTT

-Power supply12 V DC / SPS20 solar kit
+Power supply12 V DC or optional SPS20 solar kit

 SensMax devices